cbrunet/typo3-cb_foundation/Documentation/ProjectInformation.rst

 1.3.2:
     * Upgraded Foundation to 5.4.6
+    * This new version of Foundation reverts to Sass 3.3 (see :ref:`upgradesass` for details).
     * Do not display hidden images on backend preview of Orbit / Clearing

 1.3.1: